TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/JavaScript/Modules/Index.rst

 Modals
 ======

-Actions that require a users' attention must be visualized by modal windows.
+Actions that require a user's attention must be visualized by modal windows.

 TYPO3 provides an API as basis to create modal windows with severity representation.
 For better UX, if actions (buttons) are attached to the modal, one button must be a positive action.
-This button should get a `btnClass` and is set as active.
+This button should get a `btnClass` to highlight it.

 Modals should be used rarely and only for confirmations.
-For information the TYPO3.Flashmessage API should be used.
+For information the :code:`TYPO3.Flashmessage` API should be used.
 For complex content, like forms or a lot of information, please use normal pages.

 API